 While classic eclairs are perfect filled just with pastry cream and topped with shiny chocolate icing.
-However, when you fill them with raspberry pastry cream and top them with melted white chocolate, pistachios and fresh raspberries they are next-level and guaranteed to impress the pants off anyone you serve them to.
+However, when you fill them with raspberry pastry cream and top them with melted white chocolate, pistachios and fresh raspberries they are next-level.

 There are a few different parts to this recipe, so it’s something to make when you have a couple of hours free on the weekend, rather than a weeknight when you’re in a hurry.